hack2skill/Code-with-Google-Maps/Sherlock/README.md

 ```
 * The backend server will be up and running on http://localhost:8000.
 ## Future Scope
-* Safety-Optimized Routes:
+* Real time Safety-Optimized Routes:

-Next, we plan to implement safety-focused route guidance.
-Our system will calculate safety scores for areas along your route, ensuring you're guided through the safest path possible.
-Real-time safety updates will keep you informed during your journey.
+Plan to implement real-time safety updates system which will keep you informed during your journey at every point of time about varoius situations such as accidents, riots, protests, etc.

-* Multiple Route Options:

-We'll introduce support for multiple route choices.
-Whether you prefer speed or safety, you can select from diverse routes tailored to your needs.
-Visual comparisons will be provided, making it easy to pick the route that best suits your preferences.
+* Detailed Safety Information:

+Introduce support for more detailed safety information such as timing-based safety scores, demographic-based safety of areas and routes.

+* Customized Alerts

+Implement alerts or notifications for users when entering areas with lower safety ratings, offering alternative routes or safety tips.